Paleolithic Weight Loss Diet for Health | Paleo diet, caveman diet, hunter gatherer diet, Stone Age diet

 Second, many of us do not think effectively about improving our health on long-term bases.
 In our Psychology pages, we provide clear guidance for focusing your thinking.

-Third, we do not move as much as we should; we simply don't exercise as much as our ancestors did.
+Third, we do not move as much as we should; we don't exercise as much as our ancestors did.
 We show you exactly how to rectify this at the Exercise, Walking for Weight Loss, Strength Training, and other relevant pages of this website.

-Fourth, we eat too much of the wrong kinds of foods.
+Fourth, we eat the wrong kinds of foods.
 To lose weight and achieve lasting weight loss, we should return to eating a natural diet similar to the kind our ancestors ate.
 The Paleolithic weight loss diet will enable you to do just that.

 Your ancestors and their famous weight loss diet